Hotels in New York

 One of the best ways to see New York is from above and there is no finer place than the top of the majestic Empire State Building.
 Once the world’s tallest building, millions of people visit the observation deck for unparalleled views of the city.

-No trip to NYC is complete without a New York hot dog or grabbing a “slice” of New York-style pizza.
 New York is one of the culinary centers of the world, with popular and award winning chefs as well as new culinary stars creating dishes that turn eating into a rich dining experience.

 Times Square and Broadway